davips/kururu/README.md

 # Contribution
-One of the ways one can contribute is by creating their own repository, using this (and/or other related ones) as a dependence.
+Nothing clear yet, but one of the ways one can contribute is by creating their own repository (to be listed here as a partner), using this (and/or other related ones) as a dependence.
 Monkey-patch can be used if one needs to integrate a module inside the same class tree used here.
 The software architecture was planned taking that into account, providing clear interface-classes to guide the implementer, and several levels of niceties across the repositories to avoid an excess of functionalities being inherited.